RuojinCai/doppelgangers/data/doppelgangers_dataset/README.md

 We provide a Python script `flip_augmentation.py` to perform the image flip augmentation on the provided base images.
 To use this script, please modify the configuration options at the beginning of the script and run with `python flip_augmentation.py`.

 #### MegaDepth
 This train set includes a subset of [MegaDepth](https://www.cs.cornell.edu/projects/megadepth/) images.
 Note that the MegaDepth images also have flip augmentations.
 Metadata on the subset of MegaDepth images that are used are stored in `megadepth.json`.
-The subset of images can also be directly downloaded, and are stored in 'train_megadepth.tar.gz`.
+The subset of images can also be directly downloaded, and are stored in `train_megadepth.tar.gz`.

 Note that the file structure of our MegaDepth images are adjusted from the downloaded version.
 Let `xxxx` be the MegaDepth scene ID.
 The mapping from the download version to our file paths is as follows:
 * The `xxxx/dense/images` in the downloaded version maps to our `xxxx/images/` directory.